MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

 ## Adhoc with oData approach

-## Prerequisites
+## Conditions

-The following prerequisites are to be fulfilled prior to visualizing the dashboard with the oData links from 2 tenants:
+The following conditions are to be complied with prior to visualizing the dashboard with the oData links from 2 tenants:

 - Execution of Business Continuity Queries on the two tenants, and availability of the [links to query results](#gathering-of-information)
 - Maintenance of an organizational account for each tenant